Private-to-private information sharing : FINTRAC's compliance guidance

 Disclosure of personal information

-A reporting entity may disclose an individual's personal information to another reporting entity without the individual's knowledge or consent if all these conditions apply:
+A reporting entity may disclose an individual’s personal information to another reporting entity without the individual’s knowledge or consent if all the following conditions apply:

-- they have established, implemented and are both participants of a code of practice that has been submitted to FINTRAC and the Office of the Privacy Commissioner of Canada, and approved by the Office of the Privacy Commissioner of Canada
+- they have established and implemented a code of practice, are participants in it, and it has been submitted to FINTRAC and the Office of the Privacy Commissioner of Canada, and approved by the Office of the Privacy Commissioner of Canada

 - the disclosure is carried out in accordance with the approved code of practice

-- the personal information was collected in the course of the reporting entity's activities
+- the personal information was collected during the reporting entity’s activities

 - the disclosure is reasonable for the purpose of detecting or deterring money laundering, terrorist activity financing or sanctions evasion